 The Ontario Medical Association (OMA) represents the political, clinical and economic interests of the province's medical profession.
-Practicing physicians, residents, and students enrolled in any of the six Ontario faculties of medicine are eligible for OMA membership.
+Practising physicians, residents, and students from Ontario’s six medical schools are eligible for OMA membership.

-Founded in 1880 as a voluntary association of the province's physicians, the OMA has from its beginning played a vital role in the development and promotion of health-care services across Ontario.
+Founded in 1880 as a voluntary association of the province's physicians, the OMA plays a vital role in developing and promoting health-care services across Ontario.

-The OMA's 62 sections represent physicians sharing a common specialty or area of clinical or practice interest.
-Section activity has increased in recent years, thereby enhancing the profession's ability to shape decision-making and ensure that patient care remains foremost in policy decisions.
+The OMA's 49 Sections represent physicians sharing common specialties or areas of clinical or practice interest.
+Section activity has increased in recent years, thereby enhancing the profession's ability to shape decision making and ensure that patient care remains foremost in policy decisions.

-OMA staff implement policy developed by Council and the Board of Directors.
+OMA staff implement policy developed by Council and the Board.

 Previous Page Top